 It's understandable if you're not sure where to turn after realizing that you are bisexual.
 You can talk to your friends and family about being bi if you're comfortable with that.
 However, some people don't feel safe speaking to their loved ones about their sexuality.
 There are other places where you can open up about being bisexual and feel accepted.
 You may find it helpful to join an LGBTQIA+ group where you can talk about being bisexual and married.
 Being a bisexual, married man, you might be surprised how many other people there are out there in your shoes.
 Finding a sense of community is important, and when you join a group of other LGBTQIA+ people, you may find great relief, increased self-acceptance, and self-awareness, and, of course, new friends.

-Sometimes, it's easier to be open about what you're feeling in a support group, which is part of why community is so imperative - a sense of togetherness matters when it comes to an understanding your sexual orientation.
-Your wife can be supportive during the process, but having a community to talk about your sexuality is invaluable.
-You will feel understood and validated.
+Sometimes, it's easier to be open about what you're feeling in a support group, which is part of why community is so imperative - a sense of togetherness matters when it comes to understanding your sexual orientation.
+Your wife can be supportive during the process, but having a community to talk about your sexuality with is invaluable.
+You can feel understood and validated.
 Being around your peers is a welcoming experience.
 It's not necessarily easy to open up to others, but it can be incredibly rewarding.
 You will likely find an overlap in what you're feeling.
 LGBTQIA+ centers have many support groups, and you can find one in your local area.
 There are also online LGBTQIA+ support groups where you can talk about being bisexual.
 Whether you connect in person or on the internet, you can find a sense of community and understanding when you seek out support groups for sexuality.

 Get Counseling - Talk To A Therapist About Sexuality

 Since sexuality is fluid, and we are learning more and more about it throughout our lives, we may need help in understanding it.
 You can explore your sexuality by talking about it with friends and loved ones.
 You can speak candidly about it with your current partner.
 You can also discuss issues with sex and sexuality in counseling.
 Therapy is a great place to explore your sexuality.
-It's confidential, and safe space to talk about your feelings.
+It's a confidential, and safe space to talk about your feelings.
 If you find out that you're bisexual, first know that there's nothing wrong with you or your sexual orientation.
 The emotions and challenges that can arise when you learn that you're bisexual can be difficult to work through, but you don't have to do it alone, and navigating these things in a therapeutic environment can be extremely helpful.

 One excellent option is online counseling, where you can speak with a confidential, licensed mental health professional.
 Sometimes, people find that in addition to individual counseling where you talk about your sexuality, online couples counseling can help as well.
 ReGain is a great website where you can find mental health professionals who do couples counseling.
 The experienced counselors at ReGain are well-versed in helping married couples and committed partnerships.
 They understand that sexuality can be a highly important part of a relationship and they can help you navigate what it means to be a bisexual, married man.
 Search the network of counselors at ReGain today and find the right fit for you.